-The technical network for the aeronautical sector, ZAL (German: Zentrum für Angewandte Luftfahrtforschung), is located directly opposite the ARTS’ Hamburg office and brings together the region’s research and development activities for the sector under one roof.
+The technical network for the aeronautical sector, ZAL (German: Zentrum für Angewandte Luftfahrtforschung) brings together the region’s research and development activities for the sector under one roof.
 The ZAL Centre has grown significantly since it first opened in January 2016, with countless researchers from a variety of different businesses and institutes working together with the aim of strengthening the aeronautical sector with innovative ideas and, above all, to carve out a role for Hamburg as a driving force for the future.
 The ZAL Centre is what is known as a Public Private Partnership, combining expertise from industry, business, and scientific fields.
 Twenty-five partners work in an area of 26,000 square metres, including the Hanseatic City of Hamburg, Airbus Operations GmbH, Lufthansa Technik AG, DLR (the German Space Agency, the Deutsche Zentrum für Luft- und Raumfahrt e.V), the Hamburg-Harburg Technical University, the Hamburg University of Applied Sciences, Helmut Schmidt Military University, and the University of Hamburg.

 For six core research and development themes:

 Fuel Cell Lab,

 Aerospace Production & Fuselage Engineering,

 Acoustics & Vibration and